anniezhang2288/anniezhang2288/README.md

 hey there!
 I'm annie, an eecs and engineering physics student studying at uc berkeley!
 I'm passionate about machine learning, with a keen interest in computer vision and software engineering.
 I love exploring new ideas and learning every day.
 Awesome to meet you!
 Cheers to growing together! 🚀

-- 🌱 I’m currently learning React and Pytorch
+- 🌱 I’m currently learning React and LLMs
 - 🤔 I’m looking for help with computer vision
 - 💬 Ask me about anything, I am happy to help
 - ⚡️ Fun-Fact: I'm a member of [Launchpad](https://launchpad.berkeley.edu/) at Berkeley!